Steps to changing baby sleep patterns

 Here are some strategies to help you phase out your baby’s existing sleep habits if that’s what you want to do.

 If your baby routinely falls asleep at the breast or with the bottle, she might depend on feeding to help her get to sleep.
 You can try to change this habit by:

 - finishing the last feed at least 20 minutes before bedtime

-- giving baby the last feed outside the bedroom – this helps break the link between feeding and sleeping
+- giving baby the last feed outside the bedroom – for example, in a quiet family area of the house.
+This helps break the link between feeding and sleeping

 - phasing out night feeds altogether for babies older than six months – this is important if you’re trying to help your baby settle independently during the night.

-If your baby needs you to find his dummy and put it back in during the night, you can help your younger baby give up the dummy.
-You can teach older babies to manage their own dummies during the night.
+If your baby needs you to find his dummy and put it back in during the night, you can help your baby give up the dummy or learn to manage his own dummy during the night.

 Music and mobiles